How to Store Your Sleeping Bag: Pay Attention to This

 To dry out the sleeping bag after the trip, proceed as follows:

-• Unzip the zipper fully.
+- Unzip the zipper fully.

-• Hang the sleeping bag on a clothesline or drying rack outside.
+- Hang the sleeping bag on a clothesline or drying rack outside.

-• Make sure the sleeping bag dries in the shade and avoids direct UV rays from the sun.
+- Make sure the sleeping bag dries in the shade and avoids direct UV rays from the sun.

-• Sleeping bags with a waterproof coating should be dried inside out for four hours, then inside out for four hours.
+- Sleeping bags with a waterproof coating should be dried inside out for four hours, then inside out for four hours.

-• Check drying regularly to prevent damage.
+- Check the bag regularly during drying to prevent overheating or damage.

 Store Your sleeping Bag Correct Place